SyedAbbasHasanZaidi/Matrix-Calculator/README.md

     [ 1.1 2.2 3.3 ]
     ```

-## 5 Compiling & Running
+## 5 Compiling

 The C++ standard to be used for this assignment is C++14.
 Please ensure that your implementation is compilable according to this standard.

-You may choose to use `test_small_matrix.doctest.cpp` or `test_small_matrix.catch2.cpp.
+You may choose to use `test_small_matrix.doctest.cpp` or `test_small_matrix.catch2.cpp`.
 Both test files have exactly the same test cases and assertions.

 To compile the assignment with the `doctest` test file:
 ```